Fiona Batchelor explains what Bitcoin really is and considers whether its bubble might be about to burst

 While concern about the Bitcoin bubble bursting is rife, it is still worth a lot of money.
 This increased worth is in part due to the fact Bitcoin is the first cryptocurrency of its kind, and the hype and publicity surrounding it have added to its value.

-But the recent dramatic fluctuations shows its instability and could perhaps show Bitcoin may well just be a fad.
+But the recent dramatic fluctuations shows its instability and could perhaps show Bitcoin may not be the cryptocurrency that succeeds far into the future.

 Other cryptocurrencies, such as Ethereum, have genuine value and possible important uses.
 Ethereum blocks store contracts, rather than transactions.